MichaelCurrin/py-project-template/README.md

 $ giv mv -f README.template.md README.md
 ```

-Then customize the `README.md` as you like.
+Then customize the new `README.md` as you like.

 ### Complete project name references